peteshramko/sap_excel/README.md

- Note 1: It is possible to hard code C# to COM using IUNKNOWN interface.
+ Note 1: It is possible to hard code C# to COM using IDISPATCH (late binding through "dynamic") interface.
 This is, sadly, not optimal.
          Behavior is erratic at best.
          The compromise of using a VB.NET RTD COM wrapper (capable of late-binding by default) comes after much testing and research.
 It works quite well.
 The handoff of data to C# dll as RTD kicks in is smooth.
 The readback uses